harness/developer-hub/tutorials/cloud-costs/Cloud AutoStopping/rds-autostopping.md

 4. In **Define your AutoStopping rule**, in **Name your Rule**, enter a name for your rule.
 This is the name of your AutoStopping rule.
 5. In **Idle time**, enter the idle time in minutes.
 This is the time that the AutoStopping rule will wait before stopping the idle instances.

-### Select the Resources to be Managed by the AutoStopping Rule
+### Select the RDS instance or cluster to be managed by the AutoStopping Rule

 Select the cloud resources that you want to manage using this rule.
 AutoStopping Rule will monitor the selected resources and stop them when they are idle beyond the configured idle time.